NFazeli/Data-Modeling-with-Postgres/README.md

 ## Sparkify data analysis
  *Nastaran Fazeli*

-The objective of this project is to build an ETL pipeline using ***Python***, ***PostgresSQL*** .
+The objective of this project is to build an ETL pipeline using ***Python*** and ***PostgresSQL*** .
 We want to understand what songs users are listening to using an easy way to query the data, which resides in a directory of JSON logs (log_data), as well as a directory with JSON metadata (song_data) on the songs.

 I to created a postgres database schema and an ETL pipeline for this analysis.